Enhancing Floor Plan Recognition: A Hybrid Mix-Transformer and U-Net Approach for Precise Wall Segmentation: Methodology

-Furthermore, we enhance each decoding stage with \textbf{scSE} (Spatial and Channel Squeeze \& Excitation) blocks \cite{scse2018}.
+Furthermore, we enhance each decoding stage with scSE (Spatial and Channel Squeeze \& Excitation) blocks \cite{scse2018}, integrated after the convolutional layers (see inset in Fig. \ref{fig:architecture}).
 The scSE module adaptively recalibrates the feature maps: \begin{itemize} \item \textbf{Spatial Squeeze:} Highlights pixels relevant to wall locations, suppressing background noise. \item \textbf{Channel Squeeze:} Emphasizes feature maps that carry the most relevant semantic information (e.g., texture vs. shape). \end{itemize} This combination ensures that the global context captured by the Transformer is effectively translated into pixel-perfect local boundaries.